Analysis | How China Is Reviving Tools for Hedging Credit Risk

 1. What is going on in China’s property market?

-Companies are still facing a cash crunch because of slumping new home sales, while high interest rates have closed off the offshore bond market to many builders.
-Domestic stock and bond investors have shunned stressed developers as well, especially the privately owned ones.
+Private companies are still facing a cash crunch because of slumping new home sales, while high interest rates have closed off the offshore bond market to many builders.
+Regulatory measures have mainly targeted higher-rated firms, with underwhelming results.
+For example, attempts to encourage banks to increase their support for mergers and acquisitions in the property sector found little resonance.
 A similar crisis in 2018 spurred China’s regulators to re-energize efforts to provide investors with ways of hedging risk.
-Now authorities are again encouraging the use of such tools as a way to restore confidence and incentivize investors to subscribe to issuances that they might otherwise have shunned.
+Now they are again encouraging the use of such tools as a way to restore confidence and help private firms raise funds in the bond market, according to the official Shanghai Securities Journal.

 3. What’s available?

-Credit-default swaps (CDS), which allow traders to place bets on the creditworthiness of a company or a group of companies, have been around for decades in developed markets.
-Yet, such securities are little used in China.
-Instead, credit risk mitigation warrants (CRMW) are the most commonly used hedging tools.
+Credit-default swaps (CDS), which allow traders to place bets on the creditworthiness of a company or a group of companies, have been around for decades in developed markets but are little used in China.
+Instead, credit risk mitigation warrants (CRMW) are the most common hedging tools.
 Despite being widely known as China’s CDS, the instrument is not exactly that.
-A CRMW offers insurance against default linked to a specific bond or loan obligation, while a CDS, which China introduced in 2016, can be linked to an issuer or its various debts.
+A CRMW offers insurance against default linked to a specific bond or loan obligation, while a CDS (which China introduced in 2016) can be linked to an issuer or its various debts.
+The Shenzhen Stock Exchange added to the arsenal in May with something called credit protection warrants for privately owned developers, which have the same goal of enhancing investor confidence.

 4. Who’s using them?

-Private developers including Longfor Group, Seazen, Midea Real Estate and Country Garden have been on the front line this year in selling domestic bonds protected by risk-hedging derivatives, indicating regulatory support.
-As of June 1, 54.8 billion yuan ($8.2 billion) of CRMW have been sold in the interbank market since 2018, Bloomberg-compiled data shows.
-That’s a tiny amount compared to China’s 138.2 trillion yuan onshore bond market, according to data from the People’s Bank of China.
+Private developers including Longfor Group, Seazen, Midea Real Estate and Country Garden have been on the front line this year in selling domestic bonds protected by risk-hedging derivatives, signaling regulatory support.
+A June 1 report by S&P Global Ratings called the guarantees “symbolic in that they only cover part of the transactions.”
+But it said such support “could prove important” if investors see it as a “validation” of which developers are in the best shape.
+As of June 1, 54.8 billion yuan ($8.2 billion) of CRMW have been sold in the interbank market since 2018, Bloomberg-compiled data show.
+They have been gaining in popularity -- 20.5 billion yuan of CRMW were sold in 2021, up from 11.6 billion yuan in 2020.
+But it’s still a tiny amount compared to China’s onshore bond market, which is valued at 138.2 trillion yuan according to data from the People’s Bank of China.

 5. Who takes the risk?